Make the most of the summer term

 - Find out what’s on in your local area to support your child in this important final term.
 For example, lots of libraries will have workshops to engage your child in learning that are usually free.

-- Lastly, when you get your child’s school report let them know you are proud of what they have achieved this school year and then set a summer goal to keep them engaged with learning over the holidays.
+- Lastly, when you get your child’s school report let them know you are proud of what they have achieved this school year and then set a summer goal to keep them engaged with learning over the summer holidays.

 Discover more interesting posts from our blog